therealandrewholland/rpan_chat_commands/README.md

-# RPAN Chat Commands
+# RPAN Chat Commands v1.5
 ## What is this?
 This is a side project I've been working on so RPAN Studio streamers can interact with their viewers in a more immersive way.

 Using the script, you can:
-- text-to-speech comments (either choose to tts all comments or only comments which contain `!tts` before them)
+- text-to-speech comments (you can choose to tts all comments, only comments which contain `!tts` before them, or disable tts altogether)
 - display tts-ed comments on one of your current text sources in RPAN Studio
-- automatically respond with custom messages whenever someone comments `!help`
+- automatically respond with custom messages whenever someone comments a custom command you set

 I've done my best to design this project so even not-so-tech-savvy people can use it too.
-There is a very detailed guide on how to set everything up down below. <sub> I apologize in advance to any developers who might be disgusted by my code; I am not a developer, just a professional Googler. </sub>
+There is a detailed guide on how to set everything up down below. <sub> I apologize in advance to any developers who might be disgusted by my code; I am not a developer, just a professional Googler. </sub>

-If you have the time, I would appreciate if you could check out my [Youtube Channel](https://www.youtube.com/channel/UCa5z0aFw8hzpEl7qhMr0w7g/) where I build robots.
-Other than that, please enjoy the script and let me know if you have any trouble.
+If you have the time, I would appreciate if you could check out my [Youtube Channel](https://www.youtube.com/channel/UCa5z0aFw8hzpEl7qhMr0w7g/) where I build shitty inventions.
+Other than that, please enjoy the script and let me know if you have any problems.

 ## Setup Guide
 ### Install Python